mutinex/mmm-eval/docs/user-guide/tests.md

 - **High percentage changes**: Unstable model (may need more data)
 - **Channel-specific stability**: Some channels more stable than others

+## Robustness Tests

+The robustness test evaluates how sensitive the model is to changes in the input data.

+### Perturbation Test

+The perturbation test evaluates how sensitive the model is to noise in the input data by adding Gaussian noise to media spend data and measuring the change in ROI estimates.

+#### Process

+1. **Baseline Model**: Train on original data
+2. **Noise Addition**: Add Gaussian noise to media spend columns
+3. **Retrain Model**: Fit model on noisy data
+4. **Parameter Comparison**: Compare ROI estimates
+5. **Sensitivity Metrics**: Calculate percentage changes

+#### Metrics

+- **Percentage Change**: Change in ROI estimates for each channel
+- **Channel Sensitivity**: Which channels are most sensitive to noise
+- **Model Robustness**: Overall stability to input perturbations

+#### Interpretation

+- **Low percentage changes**: Robust model (good)
+- **High percentage changes**: Sensitive model (may need more data or regularization)
+- **Channel-specific sensitivity**: Some channels more stable than others

+### Placebo Test

+The placebo test (also known as a falsifiability test) evaluates whether the model can detect spurious correlations by introducing a randomly shuffled media channel and checking if the model assigns a low ROI to this spurious feature.

+#### Process

+1. **Channel Selection**: Randomly select an existing media channel
+2. **Data Shuffling**: Randomly permute the rows of the selected channel's data to break time correlation with the target variable
+3. **Model Training**: Fit the model with the shuffled channel added
+4. **ROI Assessment**: Record the estimated ROI for the shuffled channel
+5. **Validation**: Check if the shuffled channel ROI is appropriately low

+#### Metrics

+- **Shuffled Channel ROI**: Estimated ROI for the spurious channel
+- **Shuffled Channel Name**: Name of the channel that was shuffled

+#### Interpretation

+- **Low ROI (≤ -50%)**: Model correctly identifies spurious correlation (good)
+- **High ROI (> -50%)**: Model may be overfitting or detecting spurious patterns (concerning)
+- **Test Skipped**: Indicates reach and frequency regressor type not supported

+#### Purpose

+This test helps validate that the model is not simply memorizing patterns in the data or detecting spurious correlations.
+A well-performing model should assign a low ROI to a channel that has no meaningful relationship with the target variable.

 ## Running Tests

 ### All Tests (Default)